[Book Review] How Do I Sexy? By Mx Nillin Lore

 Remember that, when designing and marketing products for the LGBTQ+ community, you should actually ask us for feedback!
 Even if you and your team are part of the community, you probably don’t have every single identity under the LGBTQ+ umbrella represented and your experience won’t be someone else’s experience.
 Always seek the direct input of the individuals and communities you’re looking to serve.

-Thanks to Arosum for sponsoring this post.
-Check out their range of products designed with LGBTQ+ people in mind!
+Thanks to Arosum for sponsoring this post on inclusive sex toy design.
+Check out Arosum’s range of products designed with LGBTQ+ people in mind!
 All writing and views are, as always, my own.

 Sapphic, Lesbian and WLW Erasure in Polyamory, Kink, and Other Alternative Sexuality Communities